marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

 For the documents to chat with, we will use the [1958 French constitution](https://en.wikipedia.org/wiki/Constitution_of_France) in the official
 [english](https://www.elysee.fr/en/french-presidency/constitution-of-4-october-1958) translation, as provided by the Élysée website.
 The content of the constitution was saved to a text file in Markdown format.
-The file contains the 89 articles, some of which have more than one part, and around 11,000 words.
+The file contains the 89 articles, some of which have more than one part, and around 11,000 words, or roughly 15,000 tokens.

 ```python